 I’m currently working on a project that requires the use of stiffened felt.
 You can buy it already stiffened at the craft store, but then you are limited to the colors and sizes that they carry.
 Also, if you know me, you know I am particular about what kind of felt I use.
 It was surprisingly easy and cheap to stiffen the felt myself.
 There are lots of different methods out there, but for my purposes, I found using regular old white school glue worked great!
 So here you go, here’s how to stiffen felt with school glue.

-Mix approximately one part school glue to one part warm water.
+Mix approximately one part school glue to three parts warm water.
 I am too lazy to measure when it comes to this sort of thing, so really I just dumped some glue into my bowl and added some warm water.
-Pretty sure I ended up with more water than glue, but it still worked perfectly… and saved me on glue.
 Make sure to mix it until it’s mostly smooth.
 You don’t want the chunks of glue sticking to your felt.

 Remove your felt and gently wring it out over your bowl.
 Don’t twist or pull it.
-A light squeeze to get out the extra moisture is all you need.
-You still want it to be wet, just not sopping wet.
-Sorry, no photo.
-Hard to do when your hands are covered in glue water!
+A nice squeeze to get out the extra moisture is all you need.
+It will still be a little wet, but you want to get out as much water as you can to speed up the drying process.

 Once your felt has dried completely, it should be nice and stiff.
 Now is that part where we take care of the wrinkles.
 Just sandwich it between two cloths and iron.
 It will come out perfect and ready for your craft project!
 (If you are using acrylic or polyester felt, just try not to leave the iron on there too long.
 That stuff is made out of plastic.)

-Just a little FYI, stiffened felt will show every hole that you put in it with a pin.
+Stiffened felt will show every hole that you put in it with a pin.
 I recommend taping any patterns that you use instead of pinning.
 Hope you enjoyed learning how to stiffen felt!
-Check back next week to see what I make with all of it! **edit: click here to see what I made!**
+Click here to see what I made with it and check out all of my felt crafts for more inspiration.